emqx/emqx-docs/en_US/deploy/cluster/rebalancing.md

 #### Start Node Evacuation

-You can use the following CLI command to start the node evacuation, the `--evacuation` parameter means this is an evacuation operation:
+You can use the following CLI command to start the node evacuation.
+The `--evacuation` parameter means this is an evacuation operation:

 ```bash
 ./bin/emqx_ctl rebalance start --evacuation \